 Those students who are more interested in Literature can undertake translations of literary works from foreign languages.
 There is also a growing market for the translation of self-help, science, literature and management books.
 There are also jobs in the publishing industry.

 Many companies require translators for their business communication, live events, meetings and conferences, or for documentation in their important work.
 There are also many translation service provider which employ people having good knowledge of a foreign language.
-Due to high monetary benefits, rising scope, and flexible working hours, Translator is one of the most sought after career option in the field of languages.
+Due to high monetary benefits, rising scope, and flexible working hours, the translator is one of the most sought after career option in the field of languages.

 Career Options as an Interpreter

 As an Interpreter, you ‘ll need to have a good understanding of what is communicated and be able to make clear and accurate verbal articulations/expressions.
-In addition, the manners, gestures and etiquette also play an important role.
+In addition, manners, gestures and etiquette also play an important role.

 The job of an interpreter can be of varied types.
 They are engaged in real-time interpretation, which is used for meetings, video-conferencing, teleconferencing, speeches etc. In addition, there is liaison interpreting or consecutive interpreting.
 In this situation, when a speaker after conveying his/her message stops for a while and then the interpreter interprets the spoken speech to the audience in the corresponding language.